swaggerexpert/openapi-path-templating/README.md

 #### Parsing

-Parsing a Path template expression is as simple as importing the **parse** function and calling it.
+Parsing a Path Templating is as simple as importing the **parse** function and calling it.

 ```js